Appearance

 - When the sender taps ALERT, the app calls

-GET /v1/groups/:groupId/keysto fetch every active member's KEM public key. - The sender's app encrypts the address independently for each recipient on-device:
+GET /v1/groups/:groupId/keysto fetch every active member's KEM public key plus the system key (uidnwatch-sys). - The sender's app encrypts the alert text independently for each recipient on-device (including the system key):

 - All per-recipient envelopes

-groups/{groupId}/incidents/{incidentId}/envelopes/{uid}— zero-knowledge: server never decrypts. - FCM push contains only metadata:
+groups/{groupId}/incidents/{incidentId}/envelopes/{uid}— including thenwatch-sysenvelope. - FCM push contains only metadata:

 GET /v1/incidents/:groupId/:incidentId/envelopeto fetch their opaque envelope. - Recipient decrypts locally:

-KEM-Decaps→sharedSecret→AES-256-GCM-Decrypt→ plaintext address. - Decrypted location shown in an in-app alert.
+KEM-Decaps→sharedSecret→AES-256-GCM-Decrypt→ plaintext. - Decrypted location shown in an in-app alert.
+GPS coordinates are rendered as tappable links that open in the native maps app.

 What never travels over the wire: private keys, plaintext addresses, shared secrets.